Donna N. Stahl papers

 Identifier: MSA 372

-The collection of the papers of Donna N. Stahl includes photographs, dance cards, clothing, and other ephemera, along with newspaper clippings and correspondence, all of which is memorabilia of Donna N. Stahl, a 1949 Purdue graduate in Home Economics.
+The Donna N. Stahl papers includes photographs, dance cards, clothing, and other ephemera, along with newspaper clippings and correspondence, all of which is memorabilia of Donna N. Stahl, a 1949 Purdue graduate in Home Economics.
 Of interest may be her personal reflections and article on the 1947 Purdue Bleacher Collapse.
 This collection may be useful to researchers interested in women in higher education, changing roles of women in the twentieth century, material culture of the mid-twentieth century, and women in the workplace.

 - 1945 - 2004